What’s the Deal with Wire Services?

 CONS OF WIRE SERVICES

--Doesn’t help you get press coverage with target reporters
+-Doesn’t help you get actual unique press coverage with target reporters

 -Lulls you into a false sense of progress for your PR initiatives